KBismark/KBismark/README.md

 <br/>

 ## Can't leave out my first biggest work.
 NoscDB!
 This project taught me a lot about Nodejs.
 NoscDB was an attempt to create a database management system using JavaScript.
 Data were stored as JSON values in files using the Nodejs File System `fs` module.
 It was fast because of the Non-blocking and Asynchronous nature of nodejs applications.
 It included a server module that could be hosted and client module that could be used to communicate or retrieve data from the hosted server.
-Noscdb itself could also act as both the client and hosted server to be used in anu nodejs application.
+Noscdb itself could also act as both the client and hosted server to be used in any nodejs application.
 [Here is a link to my start of JavaScript and Nodejs programming.
 NoscDB](https://github.com/KBismark/noscdb).

 [Code Chat (Web application)](https://github.com/KBismark/CodeChat) was a test to see how NoscDB would perform in applications.
 Try it out.